Alexandru Dimca

-Alexandru Dimca is a Romanian mathematician, who works in algebraic geometry at University of Nice Sophia Antipolis.
+Alexandru Dimca (born July 21, 1953) is a French-Romanian mathematician, who works in algebraic geometry at Université Nice-Sophia-Antipolis.

 Education and career

-Dimca competed in the International Mathematical Olympiad in 1970, 1971, and 1972, earning two bronze medals and one silver medal.
+Dimca was born in Cernavodă on 21 July 1953.
+He competed in the International Mathematical Olympiad in 1970, 1971, and 1972, earning one bronze medal and two silver medals.
 He obtained his PhD in 1981 from the University of Bucharest; his thesis "Stable mappings and singularities", was written under the direction of Gheorghe Galbură.

-His Google Scholar h-index is 24.
+Among his influential professors we mention Dan Burghelea, Martin Jurchescu, Constantin Bănica, and Lucian Bădescu.
+Dimca's Google Scholar h-index is 38.

-Dimca is a distinguished mathematician in algebra, geometry and topology.
-He has written three important books in this field: Sheaves in Topology, Singularities and Topology of Hypersurfaces and Topics on real and complex singularities.
+Dimca is a distinguished mathematician working in various aspects of algebra, geometry, and topology.
+He has written four important books in this field: Hyperplane Arrangements, Sheaves in Topology, Singularities and Topology of Hypersurfaces, and Topics on real and complex singularities as well as more than 180 journal papers.

+Dimca started his research career in Romania, where he worked at the Institute of Mathematics of the Romanian Academy from 1979 to 1988.
+He then was a visiting member at the Max Planck Institute for Mathematics in Bonn and the Institute for Advanced Study in Princeton, New Jersey.
+After working as Senior Lecturer at the University of Sydney from 1991 to 1994, he became a professor at the University of Bordeaux, from where he moved in 2004 to Côte d'Azur University in Nice.